 I think this is always going to be the first question you ask yourself.
 It is a fair question for not just particular substance of WINE, but for anything we consume or indulge in.
 Anyone can become addicted to anything and I think certainly food, drinks and drugs are at the top of that list.

 I was lucky that I was pretty able to assess that my drinking was not an addiction.
 I did the online self test and passed.
+I was really glad I did pass, however, I understand that people can become addicted to alcohol quite easily.
+I know a couple of people who have had to deal with this realization and luckily they were able to solve it.
+If I remember correctly, I had one friend who stayed at the austin sober house to help them recover.
+So long as it works, then that’s all that matters.
+Since I passed the test though, I don’t have to worry about going that far to fix my drinking problem.
 Also, I did my own examination and I did not drink every day and had gone several months without drinking.
 Also, when I did drink, I didn’t spiral out of control and consume copious amounts at one time (although, I do admit that has happened before, just not on a regular basis).
 I also very rarely got “drunk” but would just enjoy the act of drinking socially.

 If you are asking yourself this same question, with love and compassion, I highly suggest you take the same linked test and also self evaluate your life.
 Alcohol, or any substance we over consume, can be detrimental to our health and well-being.
 It can also has a negative impact on your life.
 Some people who may be struggling with alcohol addictions may need someone to help register them into a center.
 The individual may not want to go, but often going to these places can turn people’s lives around for the better.
 I know how common every day drinkers are in society today, but just because we are like everyone else, doesn’t mean we don’t have an addiction.
 It could very well mean “we all” have an addiction.
 Out of love, I hope that everyone who might feel this inkling from overdoing any substance visit this link first!